Exchange Opportunities for International Students

 Cultural Observations

-Bahrain also offers religious freedom, with places of worship available for various faiths, reflecting the country’s diverse and inclusive environment.
+Bahrain is considered very safe, with a low crime rate and rare incidents of violent crime.
+It also upholds religious freedom, with places of worship for various faiths, reflecting its diverse and inclusive society.

 Language

 The official language of Bahrain is Arabic, but English is widely spoken and understood, especially in business, education, and daily interactions.
-Many Bahrainis are fluent in both languages, and English is often used in signs, official documents, and media.
-Due to the large expatriate community, other international languages are also commonly heard.
-This bilingual and multilingual environment makes it easier for expatriates and international students to adapt to life in Bahrain.
+Most Bahrainis are fluent in both languages, and English is commonly used in signage, public institutions, official documents, and media.
+With a large expatriate community, other international languages are also frequently heard.
+This bilingual and multilingual environment helps expatriates and international students adapt more easily to life in Bahrain.

 Other Useful Information